hemantso/bestbuy/README.md

 # BESTBUY - Online Music instrument shopping website

 > This project is the capstone project of Microverse curriculum HTML and CSS3 section.
-The website is about the BESTBUY, a place where people can buy Music instruments.
-The website contain 2 pages, main page where I introduced the diffrent category of instruments, the search page where I presented the searched query items.
-All the pages are responsive (break point 768px) and the design is inspired from Mohammed Awad in Behance.
+The website is about the BESTBUY(Online Music instrument shopping website), a place where people can buy Music instruments.
+The website contains 2 pages, main page where I introduced the different category of instruments, the search page where I presented the searched query items.
+All the pages are responsive (break point 768px) and the design is inspired by Mohammed Awad in Behance.

 ## Built With